HPV Information for Providers & Health Systems

 2. Access Educational Trainings

-- HPV 101- Provides attendees with the latest information on the burden of HPV, information on the NEW HPV vaccination guidelines, and how to provide a strong recommendation for the HPV vaccine.
+- HPV 101 - Provides attendees with the latest information on the burden of HPV, information on HPV vaccination guidelines, and strategies and tips for providing a strong recommendation for the HPV vaccine.

 3. Participate in a Practice Intervention Opportunity

-As a trusted source of information for your patients, we encourage your practice to consider participating in a project to increase HPV vaccination uptake.
+As a trusted source of information for your patients, we encourage your practice to consider participating in a project to increase HPV vaccination uptake in your clinic.

 The Alliance will help guide you through implementation of customizable, evidence-based quality improvement strategies to increase HPV vaccination uptake.
-If your practice participates you will receive free Maintenance of Certification and/or Continuing Medical Education credits, food for trainings, ongoing support from a local public health nurse, your practice’s vaccination rates, and free communication materials.
+If your practice participates, you will receive free Maintenance of Certification and/or Continuing Medical Education credits, food for in-person trainings, ongoing support from Alliance staff, your practice’s vaccination rates, and free communication materials.

 4. Order Resources for Your Clinic

 #HPVFreeCO educational campaign materials are available at no cost to help you share information with parents and guardians about the importance of vaccinating preteens and teens against HPV.
 The materials are distributed in kits that include posters, rack cards and fact sheets to be used in clinical settings or at community events.
-To order #HPVFreeCO kits for your practice, please contact firstname.lastname@example.org.
+To order #HPVFreeCO kits for your practice, please fill out the order form.

 In the News